The Best Garmin Running Watches in 2018

 - Less battery compared to the 935

-One difference that stands out with the Vivoactive 3 versus other fitness watches, is the design.
-It’s one of the few that Garmin designed to look more like a standard watch, tossing out the bulky, rugged look for a more sleek and modern design.
-This model is a more affordable option to the pricey fenix 5X, but still comes with a large batch of features that keep it efficient.
+The vivoactive 3 comes in a sleek design.
+It’s one of the few that Garmin made to look more like a standard watch, tossing out the bulky, rugged look for a more sleek and modern design.
+This model is a more affordable option to the pricey fenix 5X, but still comes with a large batch of features for running and working out.

 6. Garmin Forerunner 235 – Top Running Watch with Wrist Heart Rate